Part 3: Engaging in the Trainings of Bodhicitta

 But Tokme Zangpo adds a crucial qualifier: the dedication must be made with understanding of "the purity of the " -- that is, with the that recognizes the dedicator, the beings dedicated to, and the act of dedication itself as empty of inherent existence.
 This is what makes the dedication truly transcendent rather than merely virtuous.

 Without this , dedication can become another form of self-grasping: "I am dedicating my merit to them."
+There is still a solid "I," a solid "them," and a solid act of giving connecting the two.
 With this , the dedication dissolves the boundaries between self and other, between giver and receiver, and the merit becomes limitless precisely because it is not held by anyone.

 The tradition uses a beautiful analogy: dedicating merit without the understanding of is like adding a drop of water to a hot stone -- it evaporates quickly.
 Dedicating with the understanding of is like adding a drop of water to the ocean -- it will not be exhausted until the ocean itself runs dry.